-- · Instruction and nonresident surcharge

-- General fee.

-- Parking (only if permit is returned)

-- Laboratory breakage and late service deposit.
+- Instructional fee (tuition) and nonresident surcharge. - General fee. - Course materials and computing fee. - Student parking fee (only if permit is returned). - Laboratory breakage and late service deposit. - Technology fee.

-- Course material and computing fee.

 Amount of Refund - Credit

 The amount of refund for credit courses is to be determined in accordance with the following regulations and subject to course instructor/adviser signature requirements contained in The University of Akron's official withdrawal policy: